debanjanxy/academic-kickstart/content/home/about.md

 # Biography

 Debanjan Das is a professional data scientist currently working at Accenture Operations.
-Currently, he is working on the problem of outlier detection in streaming data.
 He has completed M.Tech in Computer Science & Engineering from IIT Bombay.
 His research interest lies in the area of deep learning, computer vision, remote sensing, machine learning and data science.
 He has also worked in the area of object recognition in satellite images using deep learning.
 He generally prefers mountains over beaches.